-Warren Buffet visits metro to announce new Geico service center, 500 new jobs in Lenexa
+Warren Buffet visits metro to announce new GEICO service center, 500 new jobs in Lenexa

 “We're just very honored that we can compete with anybody in the country, and we are committed to doing that,” Colyer said.

-Lenexa city leaders said the city did not offer any financial incentives to lure Geico but said the state did offer some incentives.
+Lenexa city leaders said the city did not offer any financial incentives to lure GEICO but said the state did offer some incentives.